actix/actix-web/guide/src/qs_7.md

 Actix provides support for *application/x-www-form-urlencoded* encoded bodies.
 `HttpResponse::urlencoded()` returns a
-[*UrlEncoded*](../actix_web/dev/struct.UrlEncoded.html) future, which resolves into `HashMap<String, String>` which contains decoded parameters.
+[*UrlEncoded*](../actix_web/dev/struct.UrlEncoded.html) future, which resolves to the deserialized instance, the type of the instance must implement the `Deserialize` trait from *serde*.
 The *UrlEncoded* future can resolve into a error in several cases:

 * content type is not `application/x-www-form-urlencoded`
 * transfer encoding is `chunked`.